ukwa/mementoweb-webclient/README.md

 Which is the RDF form, so need an RDF parser to extract the instances.

-It appears the Aggregator is still using a proxy, so we should more Memento to production.
+It appears the Aggregator is still using a proxy, so we should move Memento to production.

 http://mementoweb.org/depot/proxy/BL/